 This is the first of two posts aiming to help Australian lawyers seeking admission to practice as foreign lawyers in Papua New Guinea (PNG).
 The first post provides an overview of the PNG legal system and its links to Australia.
 The second post provides resources for Australian lawyers sitting the PNG foreign lawyer exams.

-This first post is largely extracted from an article I wrote, “Identifying Opportunities for Climate Litigation: A Transnational Claim by Customary Landowners in Papua New Guinea against Australia’s Largest Climate Polluter” (2020) 37 (1) Environmental and Planning Law Journal 42-66 (subscription required).
+This first post is largely extracted from an article I wrote, “Identifying Opportunities for Climate Litigation: A Transnational Claim by Customary Landowners in Papua New Guinea against Australia’s Largest Climate Polluter” (2020) 37 (1) Environmental and Planning Law Journal 42-66 (available at this link).

 These posts are not intended to be exhaustive and, of course, the situation and law will change so exercise caution in relying on them.
 My aim is simply to provide resources that I would have found useful before sitting the PNG foreign lawyer exams.